ChristinesMan/ChristineAI/tools/server/README.md

 wernicke.service
 This file should be copied to /lib/systemd/system/ on a server to create the systemd service.

-wernicke.sh
-This file should be copied to /usr/bin/ on a server.
-The systemd service calls this to start the server.

 wernicke_training_block/
-Tools made for sorting and training the single block classifier model.
+Tools made for sorting and training the single block classifier model. (no longer used)

 wernicke_training_proximity/
 Tools used for training proximity model.